-In addition to presenting creative programming options for audiences, filmmakers will all be earning a percentage of screening fees for their participation.
+In addition to presenting creative programming options for audiences, feature filmmakers with ticketed events will all be earning a percentage of screening fees for their participation.
+Shorts filmmakers will be available for complimentary viewing in our On Demand Theater, open to registered users and passholders July 14 - July 17.

 Founded on the basis of 4 key pillars (Discovery, Mentorship, Networking, Experience), the Festival will create opportunities for industry professionals and audiences to discover emerging voices in storytelling, while providing points of intersection between emerging talent and established veterans.
 Talent is the lifeblood of this industry and the festival aims to engage the creative community and support networking opportunities.
 In addition to the special events, the Festival will enable online audiences to participate through unique gamification programs, supported by the Filmocracy streaming platform.